AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ## Certificate Updates
 For security reasons the [Root CA certificate](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/AlexaAlarmSystem/certificate.h) is stored in the code (certificate.h).

-The certificate is used to authenticate the identity of the web server. **The curent root certificate "DST Root CA X3" will expire in September 2021**.
+The certificate is used to authenticate the identity of the web server. **The curent root certificate "DST Root CA X3" will expire end of September 2021**.
 It has to be updated then.
-The current Virtualsmarthome.xyz certificate will also expire end of September.
+The current Virtualsmarthome.xyz certificate will also expire in November 2021.

 To perform the update (with Firefox browser) just go to the https://www.virtualsmarthome.xyz web site and click on the lock symbol left to the URL.
 Then show details of connection, further information and show certificate.
 Then click on [DST Root CA X3](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Root-Certificate.png) (there might also a new Root CA with different name be shown) and then on "PEM (Certificate)".
 The certificate text have to be copied into the "certificate.h" sketch to update.

 According To [Let's Encrypt](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/), the issuer of the Virtualsmarthome.xyz certificate, it might be necessary to use the new "ISRG Root X1" certificate instead.
 The certificate is available here: https://letsencrypt.org/certs/isrgrootx1.pem and is valid until year 2035.
+The current code is already using the new Roor CA certificate and proramm is working with it.

-But I will monitor the situation end of Sptember anyway and do the necessary changes in the code.
+But I will monitor the situation end of Sptember/November 2021 anyway and do any necessary changes in the code.

 ## Crate Alexa Routines
 In the Alexa App you can then create two routines.
 One is the routine for alarm activities (play sound, speak text etc.).
 And the second is a notification tone, as a reminder to disarm the alarm system when coming back home.
 There is 15 seconds alarm delay until the alarm is raised.